 The claim that these exterior/outer pillow shells are “down and feather proof” is based solely on the fact that these pillow shells have been heavily starched or sized to prevent any initial leakage of down and/or feathers.

-This starching or sizing process results in a pillow shell that – WHEN NEW AND ONLY WHEN NEW – would pass the International Down and Feather Laboratory's (Salt lake City) tests for down and feather proofness.
+This starching or sizing process results in a pillow shell that – WHEN NEW AND ONLY WHEN NEW – passes the International Down and Feather Laboratory's tests for down and feather proofness.

 However, the pillow shells fail all IDFL tests for down and feather proofness AFTER THE PILLOW SHELL HAS BEEN WASHED.